Grow a Beautiful Basketful of

 "Say, where do you grow all these plants, Laurel?"
 Here's a shot from inside one of our greenhouses in Los Angeles as it's filling up with plants.
 Soon they will be out of the greenhouses and into full sun where we harden them off before shipping them to you.

-How We Grow our Plants
+How We Grow Our Plants

 Each plant comes to you individually packaged and protected in a sturdy container, with a permanent name label for your garden.